thenerdery/ruby-standards/index.md

 ## YARD + RDOC

-The Nerdery recommends utilizing the [YARD gem](http://yardoc.org/) in conjunction with the standard [RDOC documentation system](http://rdoc.sourceforge.net/doc/) to provide clear and consistent documentation on our projects.
+We recommend utilizing the [YARD gem](http://yardoc.org/) in conjunction with the standard [RDOC documentation system](http://rdoc.sourceforge.net/doc/) to provide clear and consistent documentation on our projects.
 YARD fills in some of the gaps that RDOC does not address by allowing us to organize our codes meta and behavioural data through the use of [tags](http://www.rubydoc.info/gems/yard/file/docs/Tags.md).
 Not only does this create consistency between our projects, but it also more closely represents the way documentation blocks are handled via the other disciplines at The Nerdery, making point of entry into the language easier for an outside developer to understand.

 ### The `.yardopts` file